Dealing with Pet Allergies: How Air Purifier for Pets Can Help

 While opinions on cats versus dogs may always differ, most filtration-based air purifiers can help reduce dander in the air, regardless of the type of dander or the animal it originates from.
 As such, particle filtration technology like HEPA is a viable option for many pet owners.

 However, the ideal air purifier for reducing pet dander and minimizing allergic reactions to pets is one that can destroy allergy-causing proteins carried by pet hair or present in pet dander and saliva.
 Seek an air purifier that combines a filtration element to capture larger particles, such as pet dander, with additional technology to tackle smaller pollutants that can't be filtered.
-The Koru air purifier, which employs technology capable of destroying smaller pet allergens, offers a more comprehensive solution for capturing pet dander and eliminating all other pet-related pollutants in your home's air.
+The Koru One air purifier, which employs technology capable of destroying smaller pet allergens, offers a more comprehensive solution for capturing pet dander and eliminating all other pet-related pollutants in your home's air.

 Additional Strategies to Minimize Pet Dander